 Problem formulation

-Let D = {di : i = 1, 2, . . . , m}, represent a set of m approved drugs.
+Let D = {di : i = 1, 2, . . . , m} represent a set of m approved drugs.
 Each drug di in D is denoted by a p-dimensional

 Algorithm

-A deep learning model is designed to predict the possible non- interaction drug pairs and then used to design a triple-class model.
+A deep learning model is designed to first predict the possible non- interaction drug pairs and then used to design a triple-class model.
 High resolution in detecting these zeros can help provide a more accurate and confident triple-class model.